OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

     - **NSX_MANAGER**: Containing the url for that NSX Manager
     - **NSX_TYPE**: Indicating if it’s NSX-V or NSX-T
     - **NSX_VERSION**: Version of that NSX Manager
-    - **NSX_STATUS**: Describing the status of the last nsx manager check
+    - **NSX_LABEL**: Label read from vCenter

 You have a more detailed explanation of these parameters in the :ref:`NSX attributes section <nsx-non-editable-attributes>`.

 Setting NSX Manager Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a vCenter cluster is imported as an OpenNebula Host, the next step is to introduce the NSX credentials.
-A new tab called “NSX” is showing now into the Host:
+Once a vCenter cluster is imported as an OpenNebula Host, the next step is to introduce the NSX credentials, going to:

     Infrastructure > Hosts

-After clicking on the relevant host:
+After clicking on the relevant host and clicking on NSX tab:

 .. figure:: /images/nsx_setting_nsx_credentials_01.png
     :align: center